MGabr/limited_jvm/README.md

+# Limited JVM

-An implementation of a limited subset of the JVM.
+An implementation of a limited subset of the JVM for the "SS2016 Abstrake Maschinen" course at TU Vienna.

-# Features
+## Features

-## What is supported
+### What is supported

 All primitive arithmetic and logical operations.
 All comparisons and control flow instructions.